 Minor participants must have an active AMA membership for the minor release to be accepted.
 Upon submission of the electronic waivers, you will receive a confirmation email that you should save for your records.
 Annual Minor Release Cards are only active for the current calendar year and will expire every year on December 31st.

-The current processing time is 3 to 4 weeks.
-The beginning of the racing seasons sees an influx of submissions, so a longer turnaround may happen.
+The current processing time is 4 weeks.
+The beginning of the racing seasons sees an influx of submissions, so a longer turnaround may occur.

-For any other questions or concerns, contact Erika Meyer, Administrative Assistant to the Director of Racing, at email@example.com.
+For any other questions or concerns, contact Connie Fleming at email@example.com.

 Both Parents/Guardians Version – This version requires each parent/guardian to sign and submit a form individually to complete the process.